Let’s be honest: Not all fun things are within our budget. Too often, we have to spend money just to enjoy the wonderful things in life.

 The winery offers an affordable wine tasting of 5 different wines ($20).
 Wine is also available by the glass and prices range from $8 to $13 per glass, in addition to the wine tasting flights and tours.

-If you’re more interested in how their wines are produced, Seven Birches Winery also has a “Meet the Winemakers Tour” of their winemaking facility on Wednesdays & Saturdays.
-Try a sample of “wine in progress,” chat with the winemakers, and taste some delicious NH wines.
+If you’d like to see how their wines are produced, Seven Birches Winery also has a “Meet the Winemakers Tour” of their winemaking facility on Wednesdays & Saturdays.
+Sample their “wine in progress,” chat with the winemakers, and taste some delicious NH wines.
 Cost: $40/person.

-The Hobo Railroad is a historic rail system that dates back to the late 1800s, when steam trains were popular.
+The Granite State Scenic Railway is a historic rail system that dates back to the late 1800s, when steam trains were popular.
 This is one of the most-visited historic destinations in New Hampshire and showcases the heritage railroad between Lincoln and North Woodstock.

-You can enjoy an 80-minute excursion while sitting in one of the train’s vintage coaches.
+You can enjoy an 80-minute excursion along the Pemigewasset River while sitting in one of the train’s vintage coaches.
 The trip covers about 15 miles, showcasing the nature, woods, and rivers in the area.
-Here, you can look back in time and appreciate the old-fashioned, round-trip train rides along the Pemigewasset River.
+Check their website for details.

 7. Ride the Cannon Mountain Aerial Tramway